Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

 In order to search for an additional signal in the observed RV data, we computed the periodogram for TOI-1685's RVs after removing the best-fit single-planet model for each data set.
-For simplicity, we removed the circular-orbit solutions derived above.
+Considering the short tidal circularization timescale for the USP planet, we removed the circular-orbit solutions derived above.
 Figure \ref{fig:rv-period3} plots the GLS periodograms for the whole RV data and the data subset without the Feb-02 data.
 For both panels, there are a few significant peaks ($\mathrm{FAP}<0.1\%$) that do not fall in the window function.
 The peak at $2.6$ days is common to both periodograms, which was also seen in the original RVs without the Feb-02 data (lower panel of Figure \ref{fig:rv-period2}).
 The high peaks at $P<1.0$ day in both panels are likely alias peaks associated with the $2.6-$day peak and window functions.

 Given the limited phase coverage and unknown instrumental systematics, at this point we are not able to claim that the $2.6-$day periodicity in the RV data represents an additional planet in the system; more RV measurements are essentially required to gain a robust conclusion on the presence of an additional body in the system.
 Nonetheless, we were tempted to fit the observed RV data with a two-planet model.
 In doing so, we ran the MCMC code and fitted the RV data (with and without the Feb-02 data) assuming two circular Keplerian orbits.
 We fixed the period of the USP planet at the one from the transit ephemeris and allowed the period of the outer planet $P_2$ and time of the inferior conjunction $T_{c,2}$ to float with uniform priors.
 The results of these fits are listed in Table \ref{hyo4}.
 In the table, $K_1$ and $K_2$ represent the RV semi-amplitudes for the inner (USP) and outer planets, respectively.
 The phase-folded RV curves (with the inclusion of Feb-02 data) after removing the Keplerian orbit for the other planet are shown in Figure \ref{fig:toi1685_twopla}.
-The RV semi-amplitudes for the USP planet are consistent within $\approx 1\,\sigma$ with the values derived for the one-planet model (Table \ref{hyo3}) in both cases, whereas the RV scatters around the best-fit models significantly improved.
+The RV semi-amplitudes for the USP planet are consistent within $\approx 1\,\sigma$ with the values derived for the one-planet model (Table \ref{hyo3}) in both cases, whereas the RV scatters around the best-fit models significantly improved with $\Delta\mathrm{BIC}=\mathrm{BIC}_\mathrm{one-planet}-\mathrm{BIC}_\mathrm{two-planet}$ being greater than 10 for both fits.

 We note that the $2.6-$day signal is unlikely to be explained by stellar rotation.
 If the rotation period of the star is $P_{\rm rot}=2.6$ days, the equatorial rotation velocity must be $\approx 8.8$ km s$^{-1}$, which also gives the projected rotation velocity $v\sin i_s$ for the case of spin-orbit alignment in the system.
 Both TRES optical spectra and IRD near IR spectra, however, imply that the star is slowly rotating with $v\sin i_s<5$ km s$^{-1}$.
 The slow rotation of TOI-1685 is also supported by the low-frequency light curve modulation as discussed in Section \ref{sec:photometry}.
 Therefore, we conclude that the $2.6-$day periodicity does not indicate the rotational signal in the RV data, but represents any one of (1) an additional planet, (2) an instrumental/analysis artifact, (3) an artifact caused by the mixture of (1) and (2) as well as the window function of our IRD observations.
 Again, further observations are required to test on those possibilities.